STORM-PE

 -

-- Change in RV/LV ratio assessed by CTPA at 48-hoursa
+- Change in RV/LV ratio assessed by CTPA at 48 hoursa

 - Major adverse events within 7 daysb

-- Safety (symptomatic PE recurrence, all-cause mortality and PE-related mortality) as well as functional outcomes and quality of life assessments at 90 days
+- Safety (symptomatic PE recurrence, all-cause mortality and PE-related mortality) as well as functional outcomes and quality-of-life assessments at 90 days

 a.
 Results adjudicated by a blinded, independent imaging Core Lab